-To replace a blown fuse, do the following:
+To replace a blown fuse:

 - 1. Locate the Card Cage that contains the faulty ICC2 or ICC3.
 Use the on-screen Card Layout feature to assist in locating the card. - 2.
 Loosen the upper and lower slotted screws on the heat sink.
 These two screws are captive so they do not fall into the system or get lost on the floor. - 3.
-Slide a screwdriver between the silver post and the ledge on the cabinet and gently pry the board out. (see Figure 15-8)
+Slide a screwdriver between the silver post and the ledge on the cabinet and gently pry the card out. (see Figure 15-8)

 Static electricity hazard - risk of damage to the equipment.
-Do not, under any circumstances, place any PCB on carpets, rugs, or other material that is likely to create a static charge.
+A static charge could damage a PCB.
+Do not place any PCB on carpets, rugs, or other material that is likely to create a static charge.